 Question: Where did you grow up, and how did this influence your writing?

-Answer: I grew up on Chicago, but most of my extended family at the time lived in various parts of Indiana.
+Answer: I grew up in Chicago, but most of my extended family at the time lived in various parts of Indiana.
 Every summer I spent time on my grandmother's farm near the Indiana/Ohio border.
-Being in the "Bible belt" part of the United States guided me to develop conservative, Bible centered, Christian views.
+Growing up in the American "Bible belt" guided me to develop conservative, Bible centered, Christian views.

 Question: What do you think is the most important part of being a Christian?